Traditional Chinese house architecture

-Traditional Chinese house architecture refers to a historical series of architecture styles and design elements that were commonly utilised in the building of civilian homes during the imperial era of ancient China.
-Throughout this two-thousand year long period, significant innovations and variations of homes existed, but house design generally incorporated a set of qualities that made Chinese home architecture distinct from that of other cultures and regions.
-As highlighted by the classic siheyuan style, this included an emphasis on extended family units in a single dwelling, distinct separation of various elements of the household, alignment with the cardinal directions and wooden construction; all in line with Confucian hierarchy and Feng Shui.
+Traditional Chinese house architecture refers to a historical series of architecture styles and design elements that were commonly utilized in the building of civilian homes during the imperial era of ancient China.
+Throughout this two-thousand-year-long period, significant innovations and variations of homes existed, but house design generally incorporated a set of qualities that made Chinese home architecture distinct from that of other cultures and regions.
+As highlighted by the classic siheyuan style, this included an emphasis on extended family units in a single dwelling, distinct separation of various elements of the household, alignment with the cardinal directions, and wooden construction; all in line with Confucian hierarchy and Feng Shui.

 History

 Chinese home design was originally more heterogeneous than it is today.
-In addition to the orthodox square shape, evidence of round dwellings are common in early archaeological sites.
-Over the span of several millennia, architecture was influenced by the development of Chinese thought, narrowing the range of acceptable layouts closer to the mature siheyuan style.
+In addition to the orthodox square shape, evidence of round dwellings is common in early archaeological sites.
+Throughout several millennia, architecture was influenced by the development of Chinese thought, narrowing the range of acceptable layouts closer to the mature siheyuan style.
 As Han Chinese culture spread from out from the Yellow River Valley, dwellings in the outlying regions retained influence from the dwellings of the native cultures.
 For instance, Yue homes in southern China were traditionally built on wooden piles due to the humid climate.
 When Han migrants moved to the region, they initially adapted this style before the standard Han practice of raised earth foundations eventually re-asserted itself.
-After the form of the traditional chinese household had settled, this basic layout changed very little, especially for commoner's dwellings.
+After the form of the traditional Chinese household had settled, this basic layout changed very little, especially for commoner's dwellings.

 Layout commonalities

 Organisation

-By the later imperial period, the structure of homes in China had coalesced into a form that reinforced Neo-Confucian ideals that emphasised a firm separation between social roles and classes.
+By the later imperial period, the structure of homes in China had coalesced into a form that reinforced Neo-Confucian ideals that emphasized a firm separation between social roles and classes.
 This was especially true in the homes of the upper classes, which had the resources to delegate specific sections of the home to different sexes, age groups and occupations.